Trying to figure out what to feed your family? This menu for a family of 6 can help! It’s

 - Homemade Chicken & Bacon Alfredo Pizza (used homemade Healthier Alfredo Sauce and homemade pizza crust and topped with chicken, caramelized onions and of course cheese); Lettuce Salad with Mexican Dressing; Homemade Applesauce; Leftover Best Ever Chocolate Cake with Easy Caramel Icing

 – This homemade pizza crust recipe is awesome!
-Not only does it need no time to rise, you can have it ready to go in the oven in 30 minutes!
+Not only does it need no time to rise, but you can also have it ready to go in the oven in 30 minutes!
 And it’s really tasty too.
 The only thing I do differently is pre-bake the crust a bit before putting on the toppings.

 - Meat & Cheese Sandwiches; Easy Homemade Yogurt; Grapes; Frozen Blueberries